-Bisacodyl Suppository should not be used by children under 10 years without medical advice.
+Bisacodyl suppositories should not be used by children under 10 years of age without proper medical advice.

 4.5 Interaction with other medicinal products and other forms of interaction

 The concomitant use of antacids and milk products may reduce the resistance of the coating of the tablets and result in dyspepsia and gastric irritation.